22 Nicest Beer Gardens in Edinburgh Updated For 2025

 The Hanging Bat beer pub Lothian Road 2

-Enjoy castle views from the rooftop of the Moxy Fountainbridge.
+Enjoy castle views from the rooftop of the Moxy Fountainbridge at their award-winning rooftop bar.

-Rooftop 51 (2 Freer Gait ) serves drink and small plates to soak up the alcohol.
+Lochrin (2 Freer Gait ) serves drinks and small plates to soak up the alcohol.

 The wine menu is lengthy, great for after-work sunny days drinks.